-- Your new van and trailer permit will entitle you to 12 visits in any one calendar year.
-It will automatically renew itself on your first visit to one of our sites in a new calendar year.
+- Free and entitle you to 12 visits in one calendar year (automatically renewing on your first visit in the new calendar year).

-- You will be required to provide a visual copy of your permit (either printed or via a smart phone or tablet) together with proof of ID if asked.
+- When accessing our sites you must provide a visual copy of your permit (either printed or via a smart phone or tablet) together with proof of ID if asked.